Alice De Lancey Izard: Europe

-About 1771, the Izards went to Europe and took up residence in London, the prime reason being the education of their children, though it was also the case that Mr. Izard wanted to spend a few years of life with his English friends who had high positions at the English Court.
+About 1771, the Izards went to Europe and took up residence in London, the primary reason being the education of their children, though it was also the case that Mr. Izard wanted to spend a few years of life with his English friends who had high positions at the English Court.
 While in Europe, Mrs. Izard became quite fashionable.
-Artists begged her to sit for them.; men sought introduction to her.
+Artists begged her to sit for them, men sought introduction to her.
 Women copied her gowns and bonnets and tried to imitate the Southern drawl that Mrs. Izard had adopted.
 In 1774, Mr. and Mrs. Izard travelled in France, Switzerland, and Italy, leaving their children in England.

-In 1777, Mr. Izard removed his family to Paris, France, where Mrs. Izard met with the same social success she had known in other countries.
+In 1777, Mr. Izard moved his family to Paris, France, where Mrs. Izard was met with the same social success she had known in other countries.
 She was admired at exclusive salons, her domestic life being given even greater note at these gatherings.
 A few months later, they were in Florence, Italy, Mr. Izard having been appointed Commissioner from Congress to the Grand Duke of Tuscany.
 He was always accompanied by Mrs. Izard, who was fond of adventure.
-With the outbreak of the American Revolution, Mrs. Izard was eager to return with her husband to the U.S., but this was impractical owing to the dangers of the voyage.
-In 1780, he returned to the U.S. while Mrs. Izard stayed in France with their children.
+With the outbreak of the American Revolution, Mrs. Izard was eager to return with her husband to the U.S., but the dangers of the voyage made the move impractical.
+In 1780, Mr. Izard returned to the U.S. while Mrs. Izard stayed in France with their children.

 Return to the U.S.

 Mrs. Izard brought her family back to the U.S. in 1783, where once more they took up their residence at The Elms.
 From 1789 to 1795, Mr. Izard represented South Carolina in the United States Senate.

-During the seven years' illness of her husband, she managed his affairs.
+During her husband's seven years of illness, she managed his affairs.
 This included the supervision of The Elms, a large estate.
-By this time, her children were grown, with the exception of one who had died, leaving to her the entire care of two orphan grandchildren.
+By this time, her children were grown, with the exception of one who had died, leaving her to care for her two orphan grandchildren.
 Mr. Izard died near Charleston on May 30, 1804, at the age of 62.
 He was interred in the churchyard of St. James Goose Creek Episcopal Church, near Charleston.
 Widowed, she removed to Philadelphia where she hosted dinner parties and other gatherings of the city's social elite.